-Slow headway for food safetyFebruary 12th, 2013 in Health /
+Slow headway for food safetyFebruary 12, 2013 in Medicine & Health / Health

 (Medical Xpress)—Despite the availability of new and preventive methods against foodborne diseases, their uptake throughout the entire chain of food production appears to be slow.

 Several hundred thousands of Europeans are affected by food borne diseases every year.
 Only a shift in perception of how food safety should be achieved could help avoid these illnesses.
 This is according to scientists from a large-scale European research project called PathogenCombat.
 They recommended that new, preventive methods, developed by the project, be applied in the entire chain of food production, when the project was completed in 2010.
 However, almost three years on, the level of uptake of these methods among food professionals is unclear.

 The project developed a number of new methods to detect, predict and characterise emerging pathogens along the food chain.
 The eight pathogens studied, include bacteria such as Listeria and Campylobacter jejuni, Staphylococcus aureus, invasive variants of the yeast Saccharomyces cerevisiae, and the hepatitis E virus as well as the tickborne encephalitis virus.

 "Previously the detection of pathogens was almost entirely based on cultivating bacteria extracted from the food, "says Mogens Jakobsen, project coordinator and professor emeritus at the Department of Food Science, University of Copenhagen, Denmark.
 He adds: "We developed methods to directly extract DNA and RNA from the food bacteria and in this way we can find out if the food contains pathogens in a much easier and fast way."